MediaMath/t1-php/README.md

 * Fetch all the organisations which are available under the authorised account */
 $data = (new Management\Organization($json_client))->read();
-// $data will now be a full PHP object instead of a JSON-encoded string
+// $data will now be an associative array instead of a JSON-encoded string
 ```

 ### Caching the response <a name="usage-caching"></a>